yameenadnan1985/tutorial/github_to_server.md

 **How to setup**
 ```
-# Go to your github repo and click actions
+# Go to your github repo and click actions and click on " set up a workflow yourself"

 ```